kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 In this sample, running

 ```
-kfctl init ~/foo-app --platform foo
+kfctl init ~/dockerfordesktop --platform dockerfordesktop
 ```

-will result in kfctl loading $PLUGINS_ENVIRONMENT/foo.so and calling its methods that implement the KfApp Interface.
+will result in kfctl loading $PLUGINS_ENVIRONMENT/dockerfordesktop.so and calling its methods that implement the KfApp Interface.

 ### Building the sample plugin

 ```
-make build-foo-plugin
+make build-dockerfordesktop-plugin
 ```

 ## Testing

-### Testing init for all platforms including the `foo` platform plugin
+### Testing init for all platforms including the `dockerfordesktop` platform plugin

 ```
 make test-known-platforms-init
 ```

-### Testing generate for all platforms including the `foo` platform plugin
+### Testing generate for all platforms including the `dockerfordesktop` platform plugin

 ```
 make test-known-platforms-generate